 Golang Enum

-Enumerations, commonly known as enums, are a powerful feature in many programming languages, including Golang.
-While Go doesn’t support enums natively, it provides mechanisms to implement them effectively.
-This blog post will guide you through the process of implementing Golang enum, their benefits, and practical applications.
-By the end, you’ll have a solid understanding of how to use enums in your Go projects.
+Implementing Type-Safe Enumerations in GoEnumerations, commonly known as enums, are a powerful feature in many programming languages, including Go.
+While the Go programming language doesn’t have a built-in enum type, it provides mechanisms to implement enum-like behavior effectively.
+This blog post will guide you through the process of implementing Golang enums, their benefits, and practical applications.
+By the end, you’ll have a solid understanding of how to use enums in your Go projects to improve code clarity and type safety.

 What is an Enum?

 An enum is a data type consisting of a set of named constant values.
 Enums are useful for representing a collection of related values that a variable can take.
 For example, days of the week, directions, or seasons.
+In Go, we can emulate enums using various techniques to achieve similar functionality.

 Why Use Enums?